-Across the country some have already declared that they will refuse to pay rent on April first.
+Across the country some have already declared that they will refuse to pay rent on April 1st and beyond.
 Here are some of their declarations.

 Dear friends of Station 40,